gieoon/Days-Left/README.md

 # How to use

 1. Run this script in App Script after changing it to your own email address and target date.
-I'm calculating from 80 and working backwards.
+I'm calculating backwards from 80.

 1. Paste it into App Script and give it a test run.

 1. Add a trigger to make it run at a set time everyday.

-1. Respect your life
+1. Don't waste your time